VanirLab/vanir-builder-windows/README.md

 /c/windows/py
 ```

-Then proceed with standard way of obtaining vanir builder: https://www.vos.org/doc/vanir-builder
+Then proceed with standard way of obtaining vanir builder: no docu

 Automated environment setup
 ---------------------------